SpaceX catches rocket, search for life near Jupiter begins – DW – 10/18/2024

 SpaceX has achieved a new milestone in space exploration, having caught its own rocket booster as it landed back on Earth this week.

-SpaceX's launch tower caught the rocket in 'chopsticks' as it performed a careful calculated ‘landing burn' while slowly returning to Earth.
+SpaceX's launch tower caught the rocket in 'chopsticks' as it performed a carefully calculated ‘landing burn' while slowly returning to Earth.

 SpaceX's reusable rocket tech could reduce 'space junk'